elc45/fisher-hmc-paper/main.typ

 Stan is used through bridgestan, which compiles C libraries that nutpie can load dynamically to call the logp function gradient with little overhead.

-pymc models can be sampled either through the numba backend of pymc, which also allows evaluating the density and its gradient with little overhead.
+PyMC models can be sampled either through the numba backend, which also allows evaluating the density and its gradient with little overhead.
 Alternatively, it can use the pymc jax backend.
-This incures a higher per-call overhead, but allows evaluating the density on the GPU, which can significantly speed up sampling for larger models.
+This incurs a higher per-call overhead, but allows evaluating the density on the GPU, which can significantly speed up sampling for larger models.

-nutpie returns sampling traces as arviz datasets, to allow easy posterior analysis and convergence checks.
+nutpie returns sampling traces as ArviZ datasets, to allow easy posterior analysis and convergence checks.

 = Experimental evaluation of nutpie